keiya01/react-performance-testing/README.md

 ## The problem

-If you are developing high performance features, you would like to write tests about the number of renders or render time.
-We have to check with devtools or light house manually, but we could not test these cases automatically.
+If you are developing high-performance features, you would like to write tests about the number of renders or render time.
+We have to check with devtools or Lighthouse manually, but we could not test these cases automatically.
 Additionally, we cannot predict re-renders without getting nervous.
-The `react-performance-testing` provide a solution for these cases.
+The `react-performance-testing` provides a solution for these cases.

 ## The solution

-The `react-performance-testing` provide simple and easy way as a solution for the above problem.
+The `react-performance-testing` provides a simple and easy way as a solution for the above problem.
 It provides some features by monkey patched `React`.
 We can count the number of renders and measure renders time as well, so we can test by using these values.

 ## Installation